 Colusa is located about 65 miles northwest of Sacramento off of I-5 and State Highway 20.
-The physical address and main phone number at the jail is:

 Detailed information is provided here to assist family members and friends of individuals who may currently be detained or incarcerated in the Colusa County Detention Center.
 Our team of California criminal defense lawyers address the following topics below:

 - 1. How do I search for an inmate in Colusa County?

 - 2. How do I post bail at the Colusa County Detention Center?

 - 4. How do I put money on an inmate’s account?